10 tips to make your rental flat feel like home

 7. Double up with curtains over ugly blinds.

-If your rental came complete with plastic or metal blinds, install curtains in front of the windows to disguise what is there.
+If your rental came complete with plastic or metal blinds, install curtains in front of the windows to disguise what is there- remember to check with your landlord here!
 It won’t just look great it will also make your flat much warmer during those long winter evenings.

 8. With furniture, go modular.